codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 type also acquires a tremendous beauty if we don't make it so serious.

 Back to the core concept of `function` it allows us to divide a complex task into simple actions.
-So, calculating is also considered as an action.
-Sometimes, we would want to do something like this.
+So, calculating is also considered as an action and sometimes we would want to do something like this.

 `JS code:`